qlawmarq/resume/Curriculum vitae_English.md

 #### Development of a shipping management system for a major shipping company in Japan

-- Developed a new app to help track packages
+- Developed a new app to help track shipping packages
 - Application technologies
   - C#
   - JavaScript